 Arts Beacon's team is made up of resident artists.
 Our resident artists learn, teach, exhibit, curate and critique together.
 We share our collective knowledge with each other so we can improve our art practice, guide our students and inspire our community.
 Our foundational teaching philosophy is to develop creative thinking while teaching students to develop a rich visual aesthetic.

-Our next opening for resident artists will be March 1st 2023.
 Our resident studio is a dedicated space for our resident artists to make, show and sell their work.
-All resident artists have the opportunity to teach classes or workshops.
-We are open to any type of artists working in any media but we would love to expand our media specialties into Photographers, Printmakers, Clay artists, and Jewelry artists.
+All qualified resident artists have the opportunity to teach classes or workshops.
+If you work with clay or 2D media and are interested in finding out more, please email us at info@artsbeacon.com.

 See Erin's work at www.erindrakeford.com